socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 A value of 0 will update it on every of the named occasions.

-Nextcloud avatar integration
+cyfrSpaces avatar integration
 ----------------------------

-Nextcloud supports user profile pictures, which are also called avatars.
+cyfrSpaces supports user profile pictures, which are also called avatars.
 If a user has a photo stored in the *jpegPhoto* or *thumbnailPhoto* attribute on your LDAP server, it will be used as their avatar.
 In this case the user cannot alter their avatar (on their Personal page) as it must be changed in LDAP. *jpegPhoto* is